markchernov/CouncilOfBattle/README.md

 5.HTML/CSS<br>

 <h4>Project Overview</h4>
 We are building a full stack web application that will have real world utility and implications.
 We are primarily using the Scrum and Agile methodologies, but will be flexible in adapting methodologies if needed.
+Our project is called Classroom Helper and will assist with classroom management.

+<h4>Critical Features</4>
+Class Roster
+Staff Roseter
+Attendance
+User login and User profiles
+User Permission Levels
+Create basic ticketing system (tickets are created and put into a queue)

+<h4>Secondary Features</4>
+Ticketing Assignments(tickets are assigned to an instructor) Ticketing Scheduling (tickets are assigned to a time slot) Attendance Notification to teachers and students when a student falls behind

+<h4>Tertiary Features</4>
+Feedback System

+<h4>Excluded Features</4>
+Student-to-Student (S2S) messaging